underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 For real code [Scalaz's](https://github.com/scalaz/scalaz) Validation class is a good implementation.
 In Scala 2.10 the [Try](http://www.scala-lang.org/api/milestone/index.html#scala.util.Try) type is a credible alternative.

-This is a pattern we use extensively in real deployed code.
+Monadic error handling is a pattern we use extensively in real deployed code.
 An example is a high-performance REST service.
 In this scenario the API is the user interface, so returning good error messages is very important.
-Hence using the type system to enforce error handling is justified in this case.

 We represent errors using a type called [`Problem`](https://github.com/bigtop/bigtop/blob/master/core/src/main/scala/bigtop/problem/Problem.scala).
 The key idea here is that we can convert a `Problem` to an HTTP response.